Skip to content

 Dystrophic Epidermolysis Bullosa

-This condition is caused by pathogenic (disease-causing) variants in the COL7A1 gene and exhibits autosomal recessive inheritance.
-This means that both parents must be carriers to have a 25% chance to have a child with the condition.
+Dystrophic epidermolysis bullosa (and Bart syndrome) is caused by pathogenic (disease-causing) variants in the COL7A1 gene and exhibits autosomal recessive inheritance.
+This means that both parents must be carriers to have a 25% chance of having a child with the condition.
 The risk of being a carrier is based on a person’s ancestry or ethnic background.

 The Norton & Elaine Sarnoff Center for Jewish Genetics is a supporting foundation of the Jewish United Fund, and is supported in part by the Michael Reese Health Trust.